-The most crowded wine real estate in the Okanagan is the
+The most crowded wine real estate in the Okanagan is the Naramata Bench, a loosely defined area that stretches from

-to the Chute Lake
+to the turnoff north of Naramata.
+Chute Lake

-by the choices.
-Even after spending six hours at the Vancouver tastings, I still missed a few
+Vancouver tastings, I still missed a few

 That is not to complain.
 Two decades ago, there were not this many wineries in all of